vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/gateway-api-v1.md

   3. Every `Secret` created corresponds to an `SSLKeyAndCertificate` object.
   4. `Addresses` in a Gateway specification gets added as static ip for `Vsvip` for parent VS.
   5. Each `hostname`, except `wild card hostnames`, specified in a Gateway listener is mapped to the `DNS` in the `Vsvip` of the parent VS.
-  6. `hostname` specified in HTTPRoute gets mapped to `VHMatch` in the childVS.
-  7. Every `Rule` in `HTTPRoute` corresponds to an `EVH Child Virtual Service`, with `Match` translated to `VH match` and `Filters` translated to `HTTPPolicySet` configuration.
+  6. Every `Rule` in `HTTPRoute` corresponds to an `EVH Child Virtual Service`, with `Match` translated to `VH match` and `Filters` translated to `HTTPPolicySet` configuration.
 If no matches are specified for a particular HTTPRoute rule, a childVS with path as `/` in `VHmatch` will be created and attached to the parentVS corresponding to that rule.
+  7. If `hostname` specified in httproute is a complete FQDN, it will be part of `VSVIP` dnsinfo.
+All `hostnames` mentioned in HTTPRoute will be part of `hostname` of `VHMatch` of Child VS.
   8. Each `backendRefs` specification (list of backends) in a `HTTPRoute Rule` will be added as a `Pool Group`.
   9. Each `backendRef` in a `HTTPRoute Rule` will be translated to a `Pool`.
   10. Every parentVS will have a default `HTTPPolicyset` attached to it which will return `404`, if no path matches a given HTTP request.